opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 }
 ```

-The framework enrolls a total of 53 registered locations in the right menu by default,as can be seen in the definition of `MenuId` in  `@opensumi/ide-core-browser`.
+The framework enrolls a total of 53 registered locations in the right menu by default, as can be seen in the definition of `MenuId` in `@opensumi/ide-core-browser`.

 ### User-defined Protocol Files